dwarnecke/adaptive-portfolio-optimizer/.github/copilot_instructions.md

 This repo uses **reStructuredText (rST) docstrings** for all Python code and enforces a strict file layout.
 Copilot must follow these rules when generating or completing code.

+## General Principle
+**Always match the existing coding style in the repository.** When generating code, examine similar files in the codebase and mirror their:
+- Naming conventions (variables, functions, classes)
+- Code organization patterns
+- Comment style and density
+- Line length and formatting preferences

+If the existing code deviates from these instructions, **follow the existing code style**.

 ---

 ## Top‑of‑file Order (no exceptions)